LevitatingLion/ctf-writeups/kaizen_ctf_2017/Riggity_Wrecked_700/README.md

 ## TL;DR

 - `strcpy(local_var, argv[2])`

-- submit shellcode in `argv[1]`
+- Submit shellcode in `argv[1]`

-- execute ROP chain to pop from stack until we hit a pointer to the shellcode
+- Execute ROP chain to pop from stack until we hit a pointer to the shellcode

-- return into shellcode
+- Return into shellcode

 ## Previous Knowledge

 From the previous Coin challenges, we know that

-- the `validator` binary is used to validate some user input
+- The `validator` binary is used to validate some user input

-- the web page runs the binary with a POST request to `https://anatomypark.kaizen-ctf.com/api/v1/validateInviteCode`, supplying the parameters `name` and `invite`
+- The web page runs the binary with a POST request to `https://anatomypark.kaizen-ctf.com/api/v1/validateInviteCode`, supplying the parameters `name` and `invite`

 - `validateInviteCode` effectively calls `system("validator <name> <invite>")`